HROlive/Introduction-to-Quantum-Computing-Hybrid-HPC-QC-Systems/README.md

 <a name="information"></a>
 ## Information

-All necessary information, links, lesson slides and exercises for the workshop can be found [on the workshop website](https://hackmd.io/@enccs/qcomp-june2022) and on the workshop [on the workshop repository](https://enccs.github.io/NordIQuEst-workshop/)
+All necessary information, links, lesson slides, and exercises for the workshop can be found [on the workshop website](https://hackmd.io/@enccs/qcomp-june2022) and on the workshop [on the workshop repository](https://enccs.github.io/NordIQuEst-workshop/)

 Workshop moment 1          |  Workshop moment 2
 :-------------------------:|:-------------------------: